 Although the city’s development was previously maintained thanks to the Loire and the large seaport, things have drastically changed.
 25,000 new inhabitants have arrived in Nantes in the past 10 years.
 “It will continue to change and become more and more metropolitan,” says the former mayor Jean-Marc Ayrault.
 Nantes is the city that is investing most in green spaces in the entire country.
 According to the Green Cities Observatory, it spends 135 euros per year (on average) per inhabitant for the maintenance and development of its green spaces, three times more than the national average (46.5 euros).
 It’s a very “eco-friendly” city, according to Josh, who thinks that the existence of trees and plants helps the well-being of the city’s inhabitants, “even unconsciously.”

-Nicknamed the “Little Amazon”, Nantes invested over 17 million euros in 2016 in order to create new breathing spaces, allowing it to become the only city centre that has a natural site in Europe.
+Nicknamed the “Little Amazon”, Nantes invested over 17 million euros in 2016 to create new breathing spaces, allowing it to become the only city centre that has a recognised natural site status in Europe.

 How much does it cost?